 1. Items do not compromise the effectiveness or integrity of any major safety system.
-(Examples of safety systems include, but are not limited to, compartmentalization, the eight-lamp warning system, emergency exits and the approved color scheme.)
+(Examples of safety systems include, but are not limited to, compartmentalization, the eight-lamp warning system, emergency exits, and the approved color scheme.)

 - 2. Items do not diminish the safety of the bus interior. - 3.
 Items do not create additional risk to students who are boarding or exiting the bus or are in or near the school bus loading zone. - 4.
 Items do not require undue additional activity and/or responsibility for the driver. - 5.
-Items generally increase efficiency and/or safety of the bus, generally provide for a safer or more pleasant experience for the occupants and pedestrians in the vicinity of the bus and/or generally assist the driver and makes his/her many tasks easier to perform.
+Items generally increase efficiency and/or safety of the bus, provide for a safer or more pleasant experience for the occupants and pedestrians in the vicinity of the bus, and/or assist the driver by making his or her tasks easier to perform.